 I say all this to establish a baseline.
 I'm not a Sanderson fan, but I daresay I've got a proven track record of not being a hater.
 So please don't immediately disregard my opinion when I say Words of Radiance is a very bad book.

 (Oh, spoilers everywhere.
 But that's the thing about Words of Radiance - as the second book in a ten book series, and a book that's already 1,000+ pages into that series, the readership is entirely self-selecting.
 Which explains, for example, the 4.76 average rating on Goodreads.
-The vast, vast majority of people that aren't going to like this book will have never picked it up.)
+The vast, vast majority of people who aren't going to like this book will have never picked it up.
+Which is to say, I'm not going to be shy about spoiling it.)

 The Way of Kings set up a vast new universe - a setting in which concepts (abstract and physical) take life as fairies called spren and technology and magic are fueled by the energy from magical storms, as captured in fragmented gemstones.
 Over the course of its 1,000-odd pages, we learned about the hierarchical Alethi society, and their perpetual competition for nests of valuable gems.
 Gems guarded by another humanoid species, the Parshendi.